-In September 2020, Academic Board, AQSS and the SU outlined a minimum requirement for all Moodle module pages.
+In November 2019, the Learning and Teaching & Student Experience Committee agreed a minimum standard for all Moodle module pages.
 This is to ensure quality, accessibility and consistency for students working on campus, online, and blended.

 Each Moodle module page is expected to have the following: